zhlhaohao/deepwiki-open/README.md

 1. Open [http://localhost:3000](http://localhost:3000) in your browser
 2. Enter a GitHub or GitLab repository (like `facebook/react`, `vercel/next.js`, or `https://gitlab.com/gitlab-org/gitlab`)
+3. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
-3. Click "Generate Wiki" and watch the magic happen!
+4. Click "Generate Wiki" and watch the magic happen!

 ## 🔍 How It Works

 DeepWiki uses AI to:

-1. Clone and analyze the GitHub or GitLab repository
+1. Clone and analyze the GitHub or GitLab repository (including private repos with token authentication)
 2. Create embeddings of the code for smart retrieval
 3. Generate documentation with context-aware AI
 4. Create visual diagrams to explain code relationships